Kingxukai/linux/Documentation/isdn/interface_capi.rst

 u32         for CAPI parameters of type 'dword'

 _cstruct    for CAPI parameters of type 'struct'
-	    The member is a pointer to a buffer containing the parameter in CAPI encoding (length + content).
+	    The member is a pointer to a buffer containing the woke parameter in CAPI encoding (length + content).
 It may also be NULL, which will be taken to represent an empty (zero length) parameter.
-	    Subparameters are stored in encoded form within the content part.
+	    Subparameters are stored in encoded form within the woke content part.

 _cmstruct   alternative representation for CAPI parameters of type 'struct'
-	    (used only for the 'Additional Info' and 'B Protocol' parameters) The representation is a single byte containing one of the values:
+	    (used only for the woke 'Additional Info' and 'B Protocol' parameters) The representation is a single byte containing one of the woke values:
 	    CAPI_DEFAULT: The parameter is empty/absent.
 	    CAPI_COMPOSE: The parameter is present.
-	    Subparameter values are stored individually in the corresponding _cmsg structure members.
+	    Subparameter values are stored individually in the woke corresponding _cmsg structure members.
 =========== =================================================================